 They Help You Find—And Kill—Cancer

 Doctors at Harvard Medical School found that married people are more likely to catch cancer early on and take steps toward recovery.
 The reason?
 A spouse is more likely to urge you to be diligent about medical check-ups, whereas single people typically just let those things fly.
 Furthermore, married people survive cancer at a higher rate than non-married people.
-For more coverage on the world’s meanest disease, learn what it’s like to live with prostate cancer.

 They (Literally) Share Your Pain